ScriptureWay

 References

-1. http://www.ScriptureWay.com/home/biblical-definition-of-the-world
+1. https://www.ScriptureWay.com/home/biblical-definition-of-the-world

 2. Ref.
 2 begins on the next line

-3. https://biblehub.com/commentaries/pulpit/john/7.htm
+3. https://www.biblegateway.com/versions/New-American-Standard-Bible-NASB/

 4. https://biblehub.com/greek/3404.htm

-5. https://biblehub.com/greek/3140.htm
+5. https://biblehub.com/commentaries/barnes/john/7.htm

-6. https://biblehub.com/greek/2041.htm
+6. https://en.wikipedia.org/wiki/Albert_Barnes_(theologian)

-7. https://biblehub.com/commentaries/barnes/john/7.htm
+7. https://biblehub.com/commentaries/pulpit/john/15.htm

-8. https://en.wikipedia.org/wiki/Albert_Barnes_(theologian)
+8. https://biblehub.com/commentaries/gill/john/15.htm

-9. https://biblehub.com/commentaries/pulpit/john/15.htm
+9. https://www.ScriptureWay/home/the-spirit-of-truth

-10. https://biblehub.com/commentaries/gill/john/15.htm
+10. https://www.scriptureway.com/home/the-holy-spirit-whom-the-world-cannot-receive

 2 Comments